krivard/codalab-worksheets-wiki/Dev:-Scenarios,-Stories-and-Tasks.md

 There are five high-level scenarios for CodaLab.
 They are assigned to Milestone = Scenarios.
 Each has a shorthand label in dark yellow.
 All Stories and Tasks should be labeled with the appropriate high-level scenario so that it is easy to see where they fit.

 #Stories
-Enter stories to both track the work you are doing or to let others know what you are doing or what needs to be done
+Enter stories to track the work you are doing or to let others know what you are doing or to let others know what needs to be done
 ## Entering stories:
 * Select 'New Issue' button
 * Add title